Teaching English in Taiwan

 Here is a great list to help you get started:

-- Your photo should be job appropriate.
+– Your photo should be job appropriate.
 Please give some thought to what you send as.
 Your photo goes on your teacher profile package which is then sent out to our client schools.
 Please send us a headshot or a photo of you with kids.
-Please don’t send us photos where we can’t see your face clearly, an online dating photo, or a photo that doesn’t relate to your desire to teach abroad.
+Please don’t send us photos where we can’t see your face clearly or a photo that doesn’t relate to your desire to teach abroad.

 - Your cover letter does not need to be long but it should express your interest in Taiwan and the reasons you feel you are the right person for a teaching position.
 It should also highlight any strong preferences you may have (although we would encourage you to remain flexible if possible).
 For example, if you wish to only be located in a specific town/city, etc. Your photo should be a recent smiling picture – as we like to see you look friendly and approachable!
 A full length photo is preferable to a headshot.

-- Check your passport is valid for the next year or longer.
+– Check your passport to see if it is valid for 12 months or longer.

-- If you don’t yet have your University diploma/degree, find out when it will be awarded to you.
+– If you don’t yet have your University diploma/degree, find out when it will be sent to you.
 That date will mark the earliest time you feasibly can arrive in Taiwan.

 What happens when I arrive at the airport?

-In Taiwan, the school will organize pick up from the airport.
+In Taiwan, some schools will organize your collection from the airport.
 Either a manager from the school will pick you up or the school will hire a taxi service to pick you up.
-Nevertheless, when you exit from the airport, please look for your name written on a placard and that person will bring you to your destination.
-That destination will either be your school or temporary accommodation.
+When you enter the Arrivals Hall, look for your name written on a placard.
+Your school representative or driver will bring you to your school or lodgings.